Tanner555/MonoUE/README.md

-This is a rough WIP test to get MonoUE working as a standalone plugin.
+This is a rough test to get MonoUE working as a standalone plugin.
 See https://mono-ue.github.io/

 _Current status: **not working**_